 Now, a while back, prior to starting EVELO, I realized a long-term dream of mine by completing a 27,000km overland journey from South Africa to England in a 1980 Land Rover.
 It was a life changing experience since you spent several months on the road and had to rely on yourself, your team members and the communities of people that you’d meet along the way for everything.
 That experience led to an idea…

 An unconventional way to launch a company

-One afternoon, as my co-founder, Yevgeniy and I, were having a meeting about the upcoming launch of EVELO, an idea came up.
+One afternoon, I was meeting with EVELO’s co-founder Yevgeniy about the upcoming launch of EVELO, and we came up with an idea.
 At first it seemed a bit impossible, but as we started to think more and more about it, it started to make sense.

 What if we do the first-ever trans-American electric bike trip on our bikes?
 By riding around 4,000 miles from New York City to San Francisco, we’d be able to really put our bikes through the ultimate, real-world test and ensure that the product can handle anything that our clients will put it through in the future.

 The great plan about something as audacious as this was that if there were any problems or issues, they would surely come out as we’d ride over 75 to 110 miles per day in varying terrain – from the Appalachians in the East Coast to the long stretches of road in the mid-West to the more difficult terrain on the West Coast.

 A trip like this would help us discover problems before they impact our clients, improve the product by getting a comprehensive first-hand experience using it, and show our potential customers what the bikes are actually capable of.